MxpleSticks/Project-Kobon/README.md

 # Project Kobon
+## **Note to reviewer (please ignore if you are not the reviewer): I accidentally submitted for reevaluation before I could contact you directly, so I’m leaving this note here.** <br>**The reason nothing appeared to happen is because a Discord webhook was not entered.
+The application currently sends results through Discord only and does not create or save a local output file.
+Once a  Discord webhook key is put in, the program should function as intended.**

 **Project Kobon** is a search program designed to find solutions to the Kobon Triangle Problem.<br>
 **Check out the project on --> [stardance](https://stardance.hackclub.com/projects/5309) <--**

 ![Alt text](https://i.imgur.com/Tii75GE.png)